 3. The Punta Gorda Farmer’s Market

 Established in 2008, the Punta Gorda Farmer’s Market is a downtown tradition that has been voted the “Best Small Market in Florida.”
-Held every Saturday year-round (hurricanes be damned!), you’ll find dozens of local vendors featuring the area’s best veggies, fruits, meats, and local crafts and products.
+Held every Saturday year-round, you’ll find dozens of local vendors featuring the area’s best veggies, fruits, meats, and local crafts and products.

 Plus, live music and plenty of yummy food trucks to choose from.
 There’s simply no better way to kick off the weekend in Punta Gorda.